You can study individual units for personal or professional development without having to apply for a full QUT course.

 This capstone unit prepares you for journalistic work in internationalised settings in which the topics that journalists report on, the information sources they draw from, the professional partners they work with, and the audiences they address are increasingly globalised.
 You will create original journalistic work in news feature style about international issues.
 To do this effectively, you must understand practical, legal, ethical, and creative demands that impact on the quality of journalism produced in or about other countries.
 In your role as part of a production team that creates journalistic work about international people, places and events, you will need to understand the current contexts, cultures and values of countries that you report on.
 By analysing political, economic, and other social influences on the roles, rights and expectations of journalists in different countries, you will learn how journalism practices must adapt to different contexts and circumstances.

-This capstone unit models day-to-day operations of a fully-converged, multimedia newsroom (online/radio/television).
+This capstone unit models day-to-day operations of a fully-converged, multimedia newsroom (online/audio/video).
 It aids you in reporting, storytelling and professional training as part of a team publishing material for real audiences.
 Today’s journalism requires skills to operate in a converged media environment and to meet the needs of an increasingly diverse and fragmented audience.
 Graduates need to deal with both the instantaneous demands of the 24-hour news and social media landscape, as well as being able to produce far more considered pieces that analyse, educate, inform and entertain.
-Choosing the right medium for the task, repurposing for different audiences and platforms, and working to deadlines, is essential.
+Choosing the right medium for the task, and working to deadlines, is essential.
 This authentic learning experience in an industry-standard newsroom demands practical, legal, ethical, creative and social issues to be addressed in real time.